 Major Service – At 10,000km.
 Requires Air Cleaner, Oil Filter, Fuel Filter, ATF Filter, Cabin Filter, Plugs, Front Brake Pads, Rear Brake Pads, ATF Oil, and Engine Oil

 Spare Parts Availability, Cost & Where to buy

-Service and suspension parts for the 2010 Toyota Mark X are widely available in Kenya.
+Service and suspension parts for the 2012 Toyota Mark X are widely available in Kenya.
 These parts are shared across many Toyotas and therefore are affordable and easy to find.
 Body parts are still expensive as the car is still new in the market but will come down with time.
 In Nairobi, most spare shops in Industrial Area and Kirinyaga Road stock these parts.
-You can get listings for these shops here
+You can get listings for these shops in this link

 The driving conditions in Kenya are significantly different from those in Japan and Europe.
 Reliability reviews done for those markets largely do not apply to the Kenyan market.
 There are differences in roads, fuel, climate, spares, and technical expertise.
 To give you accurate and reliable local insights, we interview experts such as mechanics and car dealers, who have in-depth knowledge of the Kenyan market.
 We also test the cars ourselves.
 Our aim is to give you the right information to enable you make an informed decision when buying a car.